 My name is Tomasz Herok, I’m a philosophy PhD student and a tutor at Lancaster University, UK.
 My research focuses on bizarre and outrageous conclusions in contemporary ethics and how they are reached.
 I’m originally from Poland, but I also spent parts of my life in the Czech Republic and, recently, Iran.
 I completed my MA in classics, but my interest in classical antiquity sort of faded away over time.
 For some years I’ve been involved in animal rights activism as a member of Animal International.
-I also have a general philosophy blog written in Polish.
 You can follow me on twitter.

 What is metaphilosophy?